-- Community consultation grant; - International representation grant; - Rural halls grant; - Vibrant communities fund; and - Community events grant. - Administrating or providing administrative support to externally funded contestable grant schemes which are: - o Horowhenua creative communities' scheme; and - Shannon Community Development Trust. - Facilitating a community capacity building programme, providing free or subsidised training to the not-for-profit sector with the aim to increase the capability at a governance and operational level. - Produce and distribute Council publications. - Produce sector-specific publications, such as resource consent guides. - Monitor and update social and traditional media. - Provide communications support to internal staff and departments. - Maintain and update Council's website presence, namely www.horowhenua.govt.nz - Respond and provide information to media outlets as required. - Council provides a 24-hour, 7 day a week service to the public including an afterhours emergency telephone response service, and an afterhours Animal Control response function.
+- O Vibrant communities fund; and - O Community events grant. - Administrating or providing administrative support to externally funded contestable grant schemes which are: - O Horowhenua creative communities' scheme; and - O Shannon Community Development Trust. - Facilitating a community capacity building programme, providing free or subsidised training to the not-for-profit sector with the aim to increase the capability at a governance and operational level. - Produce and distribute Council publications. - Produce sector-specific publications, such as resource consent guides. - Monitor and update social and traditional media. - Provide communications support to internal staff and departments. - Maintain and update Council's website presence, namely www.horowhenua.govt.nz - Respond and provide information to media outlets as required. - Council provides a 24-hour, 7 day a week service to the public including an afterhours emergency telephone response service, and an afterhours Animal Control response function.